Online Exhibition

 With multinationals and manufacturing companies setting up operations in Singapore, made-in-Singapore products soon became household names and became recognised for their quality.

-Opening Our Doors to the World
+Opening Our Doors To The World

 While Singapore actively sought foreign investments, our leaders never compromised on pollution control.